Poojaben/Absence-Manager/README.md

 ## To Run Project

-Open terminal and go the location where you want to clone the project.
+Open terminal and go to the location where you want to clone the project.

 To install and run project, perform below steps: